finos/common-domain-model/docs/contribution.md

 notes are edited in the *Mark-Down (MD)* syntax, which is then rendered into Html in the various channels where the release is published.

-1.  release notes should begin with a high-level headline of the part of the model being changed, followed by "--" and a short headline description
+1. Release notes should begin with a high-level headline of the part of the model being changed, followed by "--" and a short headline description
     1. For example: "# Legal Agreement Model - Collateral Agreement